-EDPS-581 Practicum in Assessment of Intelligence
+EDPS-581 Practicum in Psychology: Assessment and Report Writing

 This practicum experience provides supervised practice in administering, scoring, and interpreting an array of individually administered assessment instruments for the purpose of producing a written psychological report that is linked to intervention.
 Prerequisite: EDPS-513.